MikeKragelundSpecialisterne/Specialisterne_repo/SPEC_Uge5/README.md

 ## Configuration

-You can adjust the following variables in the code, in the folder `File_handler.py`:
+You can adjust the following variables in the code, in the `File_handler.py` file:

 - `WORKERS`: Set the number of threads (for concurrent downloads).